prashant-hada/Zenai-Ai-powered-career-coach/README.md

 Zenai delivers a comprehensive career coaching experience by integrating multiple functionalities into one platform:

 - **Industry Insights Dashboard:** Get up-to-date information on salary ranges, growth rates, market trends, and in-demand skills tailored to your industry.
-- **Interview Preparation:** Practice with curated, MCQ-based mock questions and track your performance through intuitive analytics. _(Feature coming soon)_
+- **Interview Preparation:** Practice with curated, MCQ-based mock questions and track your performance through intuitive analytics.
 - **AI-Powered Resume Builder:** Craft optimized, ATS-friendly resumes with AI suggestions.
 - **AI-Powered Cover Letter Generator:** Generate personalized cover letters for specific companies and roles, ensuring a better match with job requirements.
 - **Streamlined Onboarding:** Enjoy a smooth onboarding experience that gets you started quickly.